 Rebalancing sells the winners when prices are high and purchases losers when they are selling cheaply.
 As an example, the last portfolio I reviewed had around $100,000 invested.
 If they had rebalanced their investments annually, there would have been an extra $20,000 in growth over the last decade.

 Not all clients need or want to pay an additional fee for investment management.
 That’s fine.
 I’ve turned away around half of the people requesting asset management services.
 I thought they would be better suited managing investments on their own for a lower cost.

 1 to 4 hours

-This is also the step where I start throwing wrenches at the plan.
+This is also the step where I start throwing wrenches into the plan.
 I want to make sure that the worst-case scenario still puts you comfortably achieving your goal.
 Barring any major, unforeseen events, a sound financial plan is the best way to get you on track to meet your goals.
 Even if the unforeseen arises, we can still minimize the impact as long as we’ve anticipated everything ahead of time.

 Even if you’re just skimming all of this, you’ll have a pretty good idea of what goes into a financial plan.
 It typically takes between 10 and 40 hours to complete one.
 That doesn’t mean the work is done.
 Financial planning is a continuous process.
 Both an advisor and the client have parts to play going forward.
 At a minimum, it’s usually best to follow up annually on your progress.
-If there’s a major life event, it’s best to go further in-depth to see if updates are needed.
+If there’s a major life event, it’s best to go further in depth to see if any updates are needed.

 Most financial planners typically charge between $100 and $300 an hour, though many offer discounted rates based on the project.
 You’ll typically spend between $1,000 and $5,000 if you choose a project based rate over hourly.
 Keep in mind, not all financial professionals are financial planners.
 There are many that sell commission based investments without planning services, even though the costs are similar.
 Make sure you’re getting the most out of your money.